moshesht/CloudinaryTest/README.md

 <snippet>
   <content><![CDATA[

+##
-# {1:Poor Man's CDC - Moshe}
+## Poor Man's CDC - Moshe
-The project create a full process CDC from sourc table to remote target table.
+The project create a full process CDC from source table to remote target table.
-The project was developed on on windows using Spider Editor , MYSQL , MYSQL workbench and git bash.
+The project was developed on on windows os using Spider Editor, MYSQL , MYSQL workbench and git bash.

 ## Installation
 1. Install an instance of MYSQL